cwliu007/mirt_bd/README.md

   }
 })
 ```
-If you want to fit the code to your data format, you need to
+If you want to fit the code to your dataset, you need to
 * give a value to `people` (number of respondents)
 * give a value to `total_items` (total number of items)
 * specify which alpha element is estimated by `index_alpha`